maheshmistry/MSRRefactoringGraphThreatToValidatity/README.md

 #### Refactoring Graph Generator scripts project:

-The project takes the csv file from the RefDiff project and generate Refactoring sub graphs you need to run the python script.
+The project takes the refactoring csv file from the RefDiff project and generate Refactoring sub graphs you need to run the python script.
 Github: https://github.com/alinebrito/refactoring-graph-scripts

 Follow the steps below:

-1. Put the csv file in "/process/refactoring-graph-scripts/dataset/saner-2020/refactorings" folder and rename it as refactorings_{Project_Name}_selected_operations.csv (e.g: refactorings_PhilJay_MPAndroidChart_selected_operations.csv)

-2. Run the graph_generate.py file at /process/refactoring-graph-scripts/scripts/python/ as ``` python graph_generate.py ``` or ``` python3 graph_generate.py ```
+1. Install all requirement packages:  ``` pip install /process/requirements.txt```
+2. Run the IPython Notebook: ```cd /process/refactoring-graph-scripts/scripts/python/``` and than ```jupyter notebook```
+3. Click on the RunThis.ipynb
+4. Run the program cells.

-3.You will presented with 3 options after that:
+5. You will presented with 3 options after that:

 -> Select option 1 to Generate the refactoring subgraphs.
-See the results in dataset/saner-2020/graphs.
+See the results in /data/dataset/saner-2020/graphs.
 -> Select option 2 to Generate views of refactoring subgraphs.
-See the results in dataset/saner-2020/graphviz.
+See the results in /data/dataset/saner-2020/graphviz.
 -> Select option 3 to Generate properties of refactoring subgraphs.
-See the results in dataset/saner-2020/subgraphs_properties.csv.
+See the results in /data/dataset/saner-2020/subgraphs_properties.csv.

- #### Research Questions Reproduction

-Run ResearchQuestionChart.py/ipynb file at /process/refactoring-graph-scripts/scripts/python/ in python or jupyter notebook to generate data charts for the research questions in paper.
+6. Select 1, which will take refactoring csv file produced from RefDiff project. and make bunch of subgraphs csv files for each Java Project.
+7. Select 3 to generate statistical properties of the subgraphs, this will take all the subgraphs and make a single properties csv file.
+8. Running cells after that will make chart which answers the Research questions mentioned in the paper.

 #### Research Questions Results: